 Having a fair, independent nonpartisan way to do redistricting is overwhelmingly popular among Wisconsinites.
 A Marquette Law School poll in early 2019 found that 72 percent of Wisconsinites wanted to ban gerrymandering.
 That included 63 percent of Republicans and 76 percent of Independents.

 Over the past five years, a large and dynamic mass movement has been growing in Wisconsin to ban gerrymandering.
 Citizens across the state have been gathering together to call on their elected officials to fix this problem.
-By the summer of 2019, 48 county boards – most of them in “red” counties – had passed resolutions urging the state legislature to adopt nonpartisan redistricting.
+By the fall of 2019, 50 county boards – most of them in “red” counties – had passed resolutions urging the state legislature to adopt nonpartisan redistricting.

 The Legislature, if it remains in Republican hands, will draw another rigged map.
 This time, though, Gov. Evers will veto it.
 In such an impasse, a judge will appoint a nonpartisan expert to draw the maps, so they should be fairer than they were in 2011.